 Course Advisory: SCC minimum English and Math standards.
 In this course students will gain a solid foundation and knowledge of the basic skills and techniques of ballroom dance.
 This class will also be an introduction, short history, demonstration, and instruction of popular ballroom dances.
 Following good practice of exercise in dance execution, the students benefit from the activity and the cultural experiences.
 Dances selected from the following: Cha-Cha, Rumba, Nightclub Two-Step, East & West Coast Swing, Lindy-Hop, Salsa, Tango, Waltz, Samba, and Fox Trot.
 Attention on proper techniques in both lead and follow dance positions including, proper form, footwork, alignment, and correct posture.
 Music is varied to broaden the experience with different tempo and styles.
 No prior experience in dance required; partner not required.
-Formerly PE004J.
+Formerly PE 004J.
 One hour lecture, one or two hours activity.

-KINE 004K

-Beginning Ballet
+KINE 004K 1.5 or 2.0 Units Beginning Ballet